What you'll learn in this article:

 The Fountain Institute

 Design is an ever-evolving role — and that's what makes it exciting.
 The Fountain Institute has curated an inclusive learning community under co-founders Hannah Baker and Jeff Humble.
 “My mission is to empower designers to be sought after for how they think rather than what they produce,” Baker notes in her LinkedIn bio, and it's that sentiment that encapsulates what The Fountain Institute has to offer learners.

-Four live courses break down the different components of design; from conducting experiments to facilitating creative workshops and brainstorms to defining strategy and finally continuing to conduct research, The Fountain Institute has its finger on the pulse of what learning in the future will look like: actionable, career-specific education that cuts out the fluff and teaches folks what they need to learn to be successful in their job.
-You won’t just learn what the design process looks like by reading passages in a textbook — you’ll be on the ground floor making it happen.
+Four live courses break down the different components of design; from conducting experiments to facilitating creative workshops and brainstorms to defining strategy and interaction design foundation and finally continuing to conduct research, The Fountain Institute has its finger on the pulse of what learning in the future will look like: actionable, career-specific education that cuts out the fluff and teaches folks what they need to learn to be successful in their job.
+You won't just learn what the design process looks like by reading passages in a textbook — you'll be on the ground floor making it happen.